palaa159/Docs/04-OpenBCI_SDK.md

 * **[**  Connect to test signal 2xAmplitude, slow pulse
 * **]**  Connect to test signal 2xAmplitude, fast pulse

+	**Note: Not all of the internal test connections are implemented here **

 ###Channel Setting Commands
 ** x (CHANNEL, POWER_DOWN, GAIN_SET, INPUT_TYPE_SET, BIAS_SET, SRB2_SET, SRB1_SET) X **
 Channel Settings commands have six parameters for each ADS channel.
 To access Channel Settings, first send **x**.
-Now the OpenBCI board is expecting the next 7 bytes to be channel settings specific commands.
+The OpenBCI board will then expect the next 7 bytes to be channel settings specific commands.
 The first byte is the channel number.
 (If you have the Daisy Module, you can select up to 16 channels to set).
-The following six ASCII characters are accepted as parameters.
+The following six ASCII characters are accepted as parameters to set.
 Lastly, sending **X** will latch the settings to the ADS channel.
-It is required that you allow a time delay (>10mS)when sending the commands and parameters in order for the radios to pass the characters through with the correct OpenBCI protocol.

 **CHANNEL**